sanskrit/raw_etexts_english/blogs/manasataramgini/2018-04-14_convergence-to-a-palindrome.md

 +++
-title = "Convergence to axa0palindrome"
+title = "Convergence to a palindrome"

 +++
 This is a brief account of a sequence we constructed inspired by